NotLe0n/TeamSpectate/README.md

 If you die you automatically spectate the closest player (can be turned off).
 When you respawn you automatically stop spectating (can also be turned off).

+## License
+This mod is licensed under the GNU GPLv3 license.
+If you use any code from this mod you have to open source it under the same license and give credit in your mod's description.